skulonen/QuickActions/README.md

 ![Find](docs/tabs-find-2.png)

 Search for features.
-From the search result list, you can easily select the result features, zoom the map to them, or view their attributes.
+From the search result list, you can easily select the result features, zoom the map to them, or view and edit their attributes.

 ### Filter